-The historic capital of Normandy with a rich history of grandeur and tragedy and reputed as having one of the finest collections of art in France – Claude Monet found much inspiration in the magnificent cathedral that is depicted in many of his paintings.
+Rouen is the historic capital of Normandy with a rich history of grandeur and tragedy.
+Calling all art lovers!
+It’s reputed as having one of the finest collections of art in France – Claude Monet found much inspiration in the magnificent cathedral that’s depicted in many of his paintings.
 You can enjoy some of Monet’s paintings along with many other famous artists works’ at the Musee des Beaus-Arts de Rouen, this art museum dating from around 1880 has fine collections of painting, sculpture and drawing.

 The Gothic cathedral of Notre-Dame is spectacular and originates back to 1200 but reconstructed in the 15th and 16th centuries due to fire damage.
 It is a true architectural wonder and the 13th century stained glass windows are a sight to behold.
 Housed inside the Cathedral are many historical treasures along with a chapel that is dedicated to Joan of Arc who was burnt at the stake in Rouen in 1431.

 Whilst in Rouen it is well worth booking tickets to see an Opera with Opera de Rouen offering contemporary and classical Opera.